carpentries-incubator/python-text-analysis/_episodes/06-wordEmbed_intro.md

     <class 'gensim.models.keyedvectors.KeyedVectors'>

-In this model, each word has a 300-dimensional representation:
+In this model, each word has a 300-dimensional representation.
+You can think of these 300 dimensions as being 300 features of a word that encode the word's meaning and relationship to other words.

 ```python
 print(wv['whale'].shape)